 Facebook loosened up their cover photo text content rule; however, it must never exceed 20%.
 This revision took effect early last week and many businesses are scrambling to change their Facebook page cover photo to make it compliant to Facebook’s policy.

 How would you ensure that your Facebook page cover photo is within Facebook’s 20% limit?
-There are options to ensure that it is.
+There are options to make sure that it is.

 - Use a Photo Editing Software to create the cover page, like Photoshop.
 How?
 By using the grids and computing 20% off the Facebook page cover photo area.
 The advantage of this is you own the file and can edit it when you want.
 The question is: do you have the skill, or time?
 If not, then perhaps options #2 will #3 will work for you..